neuromeka-robotics/neuromeka-il/README.md

 - Task space
 - Relative delta task space [[Paper](https://arxiv.org/abs/2402.10329)]

 Configurations can be controlled via *yaml* files listed below `train/config`.
-Create a new folder and custom configuration files similar to those in `train/config/example`.
+Create a new folder and custom configuration files similar to those in `train/config/fake_data_example` and `train/config/real_data_example`.

 ### Usage
 The collected data should be first located under `data` as follows.